Celebrating the Legacy of Black Entrepreneurship

 There’s no getting around it.
 Our country has experienced a painful and challenging summer.
-In addition to the coronavirus pandemic, we’ve been confronted with longstanding issues of race relations and systemic racial injustice.
+We’ve been confronted with longstanding issues of race relations and systemic racial injustice.
 FranFund stands with the Black community and all Americans of color.
 We hope that our country can grow stronger as we acknowledge these problems and work to fix them, rather than hiding from them or remaining silent.

 The issues of inequality and disproportionate police bias against Black Americans hit us close to home last fall, when Atatiana Jefferson was killed in her own home three miles south of our Fort Worth headquarters.
 Following her death, our CEO Geoff Seiber was moved to engage with our local Black business leaders, with the goal of determining what we can do to help.
 In his words, “We had to do more.”